Akuli/teek/docs/concurrency.rst

         self.url_label.config['text'] = url

 Can you see the problem?
 The paste button can be clicked while ``paste()`` is running in the thread.
-If the user accidentally double-clicks the button, we have two pastes running.
+If the user does that, we have two pastes running at the same time in different threads.
 That's not nice.

 A simple alternative is to make the button grayed out in the paste function::